 4C hair is also prone to extreme shrinkage; up to 75% is considered normal.
 This extra shrinkage leads to more tangles and knots, and more tangles and knots lead to more broken strands.
 You know the rest of the story!

 It’s also quite normal to have different hair growth in various sections of your scalp.
 You may have 4B in the back area and 4C on the top and front.
 Don’t worry about that.

 All the pointers we’ll be giving you in this 4C hair care guide will also work great on 4B hair.
 The key to success is following through with our tips and not getting lazy when you’re short on time.

 How to Take Care of Natural 4C Hair

-Instead, wash your 4C hair with a non-sulfate shampoo every 5-6 days to remove oily residue and other grime that your hair will pick up as you go through your day.
-A pH-balanced moisturizing shampoo and conditioner will keep your hair and scalp clean and promote softer textures and increased growth.
+A pH-balanced moisturizing shampoo and conditioner will clean your hair and scalp and promote softer textures and increased growth.

 2. Working with Your Hair’s Porosity

 Natural 4C hair is well known for being low porosity.
 This means its hair cuticle has fewer holes and more densely compacted cell layers, making it hard to moisturize and hydrate.